 The Student Experience

-Student engagement in the Drama Department is high by any measure.
+Student engagement in Drama is high by any measure.
 Our mainstage, noon, and late night productions provide students with the opportunity to learn experientially with highly qualified theatre professionals in a variety of settings.

 Why study Drama at the U of S?

-The Drama department introduces students to a range of academic and performance-based skills that will allow you to focus and stream your interests, develop skills, and gain knowledge in a range of theatre related courses.
+Drama introduces students to a range of academic and performance-based skills that will allow you to focus and stream your interests, develop skills, and gain knowledge in a range of theatre related courses.
 Theory and practice are considered complementary in this programme, and while you take seminar, lecture and studio-based courses, you will find yourself considering performance implications in discussion and theoretical issues in performance.
 Your studies will ultimately centre on plays, practice and issues from the Antiquity to the Modern Age, reflecting the skills and research strengths of our faculty and staff.
 As these cover areas of analysis, performance, technical production and creative writing, you will find that you will engage with every aspect of the theatrical process.
 In addition, most of our classes actively encourage group work, creativity and self-confidence.

 Some students come straight from high school or other programs and colleges, while others have had a gap of some years and are returning to education after a longer period.
 While the bulk of our students come from the area and province, we also attract students from other places in Canada and abroad.
 This means that student interaction is varied and lively, drawing on diverse experiences and perspectives.